intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 When we engage with the Internet community, we should also clearly identify tailored feedback mechanisms (e.g., subscribing to a mailing list may not be appropriate), and assure that they are well-known in those communities.

+Finally, we should remember that the RFC series are Requests For Comments; if there are serious implications of our work, we should document them and ask for feedback from the Internet Community.

 ## Creating User-Focused Feedback Mechanisms